Translate

 Vought F-8 Crusader and Dassault Étendard IVP, Landivisiau Air Base 2003.

-The rain is endless, and the mist makes the weather seem tropical.
-Passing through the aircraft maintenance hangers at the rear of the ramp, I emerge onto a road that I have named the Avenue d'Crusader, perhaps the Avenue of Death.
+The rain was endless, and the mist made the weather seem tropical.
+Passing through the aircraft maintenance hangers at the rear of the ramp, I emerged onto a road that I have named the Avenue d'Crusader, perhaps the Avenue of Death.
 Here, you could find the last of these Iconic Vought F-8P fighter jets, formerly F-8E and the remains of another famed jet, the Dassault Étendard IV and IVPM, all belonging to the French Aéronautique Navale.
-They have seen combat on ships and land worldwide, but now their days are numbered; their fate will be scrapped, and a few will be stored or preserved at various French air bases.
+They had seen combat on ships and land worldwide, but their days were numbered; their fate was sealed to be scrapped, and a lucky few would be stored or preserved at various French air bases.

 As you entered the fictitious Avenue d"Crusader, the jets were parked to the right and left, sadly all looking neglected.